 Our story starts when exec John Riccitiello left Electronic Arts to form a game VC firm with Bono (yes, really).
 Then, he merged BioWare and Pandemic, got that company bought by EA and returned to head the whole she-bang.
 Since returning to EA, he’s been banging the drum of developing new IP.
-This is a concept the company paid lip service to for years – and then continued to churn out dubious licensed games.
+This is a concept the company paid lip service to for years – and then continued to churn out dubious licensed games

 And then, strangely, Riccitiello actually started doing something about it.